bdombro/slimr/packages/props-react/README.md

-# @chakra-lite/react and @chakra-lite/preact
+# @ustyle/react and @ustyle/preact

-A tiny (1kb) alternative to the popular chakra-ui library for react AND preact
+A tiny (1kb) alternative to the popular ustylera-ui library for react AND preact

-Sister packages:
+Sister libs:

-- @chakra-lite/css
+- @ustyle/css
-- @chakra-lite/styled
+- @ustyle/styled

 Pros: